Alternative Dispute Resolution

 Allyson B. Goldscher Puts Families First

 Just as every couple is different, no two divorces are the same.
 Although litigation may be unavoidable for some spouses, for others, there is a better way.
 Mediation allows couples to avoid a costly, protracted legal battle over custody and visitation, parenting schedules, child support and other contentious issues.
 In order to succeed, mediation requires a balanced and thoughtful approach by a qualified mediator.
-If you are contemplating mediation, Baltimore mediation lawyer, Allyson B. Goldscher, is the helping hand you need.
-As a custody and access mediator, Ms. Goldscher serves as a neutral third party and has guided parents through the mediation process
+If you are contemplating mediation, Baltimore mediator, Allyson B. Goldscher, is the helping hand you need.
+As a custody and access mediator, Ms. Goldscher serves as a neutral third party and has guided parents through the mediation process.

 Many parents may think that letting a judge rule on how to handle disputes regarding children, such as custodial arrangements, is easier than trying to work through these issues with the other parent.
 However, you may wind up sacrificing the opportunity to work out an agreement based on your intimate knowledge of what is best for your child.
 Instead, you should consider mediation, a process that brings parents together with a neutral mediator who knows how to help resolve even the thorniest issues of custody and visitation.
 Mediation enables you to avoid lengthy and expensive court battles, which can be detrimental to your child’s well-being as well as your own.
 You can still retain an attorney to represent you during these proceedings, to ensure that your rights are protected, as well as those of your child.